Creature Academy

 Creature Academy is an all-ages/science fiction/fantasy digital comic series created by Kevin Hanna, that ran for four issues and was published in a collected edition for the first time in 2013.

 In 2008, LeftJet announced that they had taken steps for a possible future film adaptation; The film, The Creature Academy, is currently in preproduction.

 Plot

-Creature Academy tells the story of rebellious teen, Wes Mendes, who has lived his life on the run with his mother.
-Once she is kidnapped by ghost-like specters, they then return for him.
-He must now hide in the under-city; where the human and the magic worlds intersect.
-There Wes joins a team of students and their mythical creatures.
+Creature Academy follows the story of Wes Mendes, a rebellious teen who has lived his life on the run with his mother.
+After his mother is kidnapped by ghost-like specters, Wes must hide in the under-city, a hidden city beneath Seattle where magic users and mythical creatures coexist.
+There, he joins a team of students and their mythical creatures at the Academy, a school for training magic users.

-The events of the books predominantly take place in Seattle, Washington.